 Some of the universities accept additional tests or exemptions.
 We have listed this information under ”University specific language tests and exemptions”.
 Please note that these exceptions are not accepted by all partner universities.
 Even though one university may accept some other test, your second preference entry or your preferred exit universities may not.
 For this reason, again, we urge all applicants to take a TOEFL or an IELTS.”

-How to Apply: Scholarships are merit-based and no separate application for the EIT Digital Scholarship is needed.
+How to Apply: The studentships are merit-based and no separate application for the EIT Digital award is needed.

 Required Documents for your Application